Build Habits You Want Into Your Environment

 Using Markman’s wisdom on building habits into your environment, I’ve changed that, buying a nifty squat ceramic jar for my toothbrush that also fits my package of floss.
 I’ve likewise used the environment to foster other habits; for example, remembering to take my Vitamin D in the morning (which I couldn’t for the life of me do).
 I write in my "science-help" book, "Unf*ckology: A Field Guide to Living with Guts and Confidence”:

 There is no day of mine that starts out without coffee assuming I am not being held hostage by herbal tea-drinking barbarians.
-I grind beans for each cup that I get out of a big clear jar, so I stuck the vitamin D bottle in the jar on top.
+I get the beans I grind for each cup out of a tall clear canister, so I dropped the vitamin D bottle in it on top of the beans.
 It took me about a week and a half until vitamin D was so natural for me to grab for in the morning that I could get the annoying thing out of my path to my coffee beans.

 The “build it into your environment” principle of habit creation can even be used to make exercise a natural part of your daily life.

 Say you want to tone your arms.
 Gyms are closed now, and if you plan to do some lifting at home at the end of the day, it’s easy to give in to the lure of wine and streamed grisly British crime shows (not speaking personally or anything!).

 However, if you put two small barbells next to the toilet, as my former doctor’s father-in-law does, there they are beckoning you while you’re sitting on the throne.
 If you get in 10 lifts every time you need a pee, well, you’ll have Wonder Woman arms in about a week.